poulpix/PXGoogleDirections/README.md

 ## Requirements
  - Runs on iOS 8 at least, or above.
- - Compatible with Swift 1.2 and Xcode 6.3.
+ - Compatible with Swift 1.2 / Xcode 6.3 and later.
  - The SDK depends on the official Google Maps SDK for iOS (more information here: [Google Maps iOS SDK](https://developers.google.com/maps/documentation/ios/))

 ## Documentation